cpdevoto/reactive-properties/README.md

     assertThat(strengthModifier.get(), equalTo(4));
     assertThat(meleeAttackModifier.get(), equalTo(7));

-    // Let's add another strength-boosting item, and let's ensure the modifier function
+    // Let's add another strength-boosting item, and let's ensure the new modifier function
-    // is resolved after the modifier function for the gauntlets.
+    // is resolved before the modifier function for the gauntlets.

     Identifier tome = strength.addModifier((context, value) -> {
       return value + 2;
-    }, before(gauntlets));
+    });

     // Since the tome modifier is evaluated before the gauntlets modifier,
     // the strength score has the expected value 19 as opposed to 21.